langroid/langroid/examples/kg-chat/README.md

 ```

 `DependencyAgent` then will ask you to provide the name of the `PyPi` package.
-It will then consult the 2nd agent `GoogleSearchAgent` to get the version of
+It will then the tool `GoogleSearchTool` to get the version of
 this package (you can skip this process by providing the intended version).
 The `DependencyAgent` agent will ask to confirm the version number before
 proceeding with constructing the dependency graph.